 Make sure to visit the Alexandros Romas mansion, in the area of Reparon, next to the Kyria ton Angelon Church.
 It was built by the English merchant Robert John Geoffrey in 1660 and became the property of patrician Alexandros Romas in 1880.
 Since then, the building has been the main residence for the Romas family, and it is the only sample of palazzo mansion remaining in Zakynthos after the disastrous earthquakes in 1953.
 In the interior you will have the chance to admire the luxurious antique furniture, the family heirloom, and other historical objects.
 Enjoy the small architectural treasures that will amaze you as you wander around town.

-Activities include organised and private tours as well as shore excursions, including the Town of Zakynthos and island tours, water park day activities, day trips from the main town including excursions to Marathonisi Island and the breathtaking shipwreck at Smuggler's Cove.
+Activities include organised and private tours as well as shore excursions, including the Town of Zakynthos and island tours, water park day activities, day trips including excursions to Marathonisi Island and the breathtaking Navagio shipwreck at Smuggler's Cove.

 The very warm waters that wash the coast favour a particularly long tourist season and make Zakynthos an object of international interest especially because in the southern part of the island the Caretta-Caretta turtles breed; they are a rare specimen protected by the Greek legislation with a new marine park.
 Along the rocky, western coasts the seals Monachus-Monachus breed too and they are also protected by the local administrative authorities.

 In the last years the island has undergone a progressive development to offer tourists modern infrastructures keeping its traditional aspect still visible both in the restaurants along the seashore and the small villages in the outback.